gsimon75-android/Android_TV_BootAnimation/ROOTING.md

-Getting unrestricted root access on the TV.
+# Getting unrestricted root access on the TV.

+We'll need to make changes that we're not (yet...) authorised to, so this usually means utilising some privilege escalation exploit.

+Take a look at [Metasploit](https://www.metasploit.com/) if you're interested, here I found a more direct vulnerability.

 ## The delivery method